FacilitiesJohn E. Reeves Tennis Center

 The John E. Reeves Tennis Center serves as the home of the men's and women's tennis programs at Wofford College.
 The facility was named after the late Mr. Reeves who was a valued friend to the Wofford community.
 A giant in the textile industry, Reeves was superintendent of the Reeves Brothers' Mill in Woodruff, S.C.
 He later assumed the duties of an officer and the director of the corporation.
 In 1967, he was named the company's Chairman and Chief Executive Officer.

 Reeves was a member of the Wofford College Board of Trustees from 1974 through 1979.
-He served on the finance and co-educational study committees.
 Under his leadership, the Reeves Foundation was established to support many charitable causes, including The Campaign for Wofford: An Investment in People.